LincolnUniLTL/calibr/README.md

 **Requirements**

 We run it on IIS with MySQL and PHP 5._x_ where _x_ < 2.
 Importantly, the DateTime object isn't required.
+A test install on standard LAMP with Fedora went very smoothly indeed.

 You will need to set up _index.php_ as a default document for your directory in your web server.
 It probably already is.
 Nothing else I can think of is non-standard.

 **Installing**